Facebook Watch original video tab launches to all U.S. users

 For now, Facebook is primarily highlighting reality shows, which partners are producing en masse since they’re cheap, don’t require set scripts, and can be watched piece-meal.
 But to really seduce audiences who frequent YouTube, Netflix, and cable TV, Facebook will need high quality scripted comedies and dramas.

 One of the first signs of this content is the sci-fi short film ‘Lost Memories’ by independent filmmaker Francois Ferracci about a future “over-saturated by holograms”.
 Beyond that, its current offering isn’t very appealing, as the shows lack stars, big budgets, or cliff-hangers.
-But if you’re the type to just turn on the Discovery Channel and layback on the couch, you might find some fun time-wasters on Facebook Watch.
+But if you’re the type to just turn on the Discovery Channel and lay back on the couch, you might find some fun time-wasters on Facebook Watch.

 0